All who know Baxter would agree; he is one cute kid, with big blue eyes and an infectious smile that lights up the room.

 It’s a common tradition to ring a bell in hospital when a child has completed their cancer treatment, announcing to everyone their bravery and the odds they’ve beaten.

-“My whole family now advocate so strongly for childhood cancer research, we know that research has helped Baxter and that his case will help children diagnosed with AML in the future,” says Emma.
+“My whole family now advocate strongly for childhood cancer research," said Emma.
+"We know that research has helped Baxter and that his case will help children diagnosed with AML in the future.

 Donate today and help ring the bell of hope for kids like Baxter.